Elie Lighthouse Things to do in the East Neuk of Fife

 In the summer, tourists can enjoy a boat trip from the harbour to the Isle of May.
 The Isle of May is a National Nature Reserve in the Firth of Forth.

-The Isle of May is a small but mighty island is one of the highlights to visit as it is home to three lighthouses and plenty of wildlife.
+The Isle of May is a small but mighty island is one of the highlights to visit.
+It is home to three lighthouses and plenty of wildlife.

 The day trip to the Isle of May will take approximately 4-5 hours, where you get 2-3 hours to explore the island.